Show more

 working at Judo

 An eligible Judo customer can share their data with an ADR, such as a budgeting app or internet banking app, once they authorise us to do so.
+You are eligible to share your banking data if you:

 • Are over 18